Case Manager - Mental Health Division

 Since 1976, St. Joseph Center has been meeting the needs of low-income and homeless individuals and families in Venice, Santa Monica, Mar Vista, and surrounding communities.
 The Center is a 501(c)(3) nonprofit community organization that assists people without regard for religious affiliation or lack thereof through comprehensive case management and integrated social service programs.
 The Center enjoys broad-based community support as well as a sponsored relationship with its founders, the Sisters of St. Joseph of Carondelet.
 St. Joseph Center serves approximately 6,000 individuals annually.

-The Case Manager works as a team member with several social service professional and paraprofessional staff ensuring the delivery of quality care in accordance to the rules and regulations established as well as adhering to the mission of St. Joseph Center.
+The Case Manager position is a part of the Los Angeles County Dept. Of Mental Health (LAC-DMH) Recovery, Resilience, and Reintegration program.
+This LAC-DMH contracted position engages with other mental health professionals and paraprofessional staff to ensure the delivery of quality care in accordance to the rules and regulations established by LAC-DMH as well as adhering to the mission of St. Joseph Center.

 ESSENTIAL DUTIES & RESPONSIBILITIES

 The Case Manager’s key areas of responsibility include:

 Key Areas of Responsibility:

 - Utilize the harm reduction, housing first, and recovery models of treatment when working with clients who experience severe and persistent mental illness.